zulip/zulip/templates/zerver/help/mute-a-user.md

   for all messages.
 Zulip never shares whether or not you have read a message with a user you've muted.

-* Recent topics and other features that display avatars will show a generic user symbol in place of a muted user's profile picture.
+* **Recent conversations** and other features that display avatars will show a generic user symbol in place of a muted user's profile picture.

 * To avoid interfering with administration tasks, stream and organization settings display muted users' names and other details.